-- 9. Goldman Sachs also has constructed and maintained a system for evaluating employees' performance that systematically discriminates against female professionals.
-Its performance review system permits unacceptable levels of subjectivity and bias that result in the systematic undervaluation of female employees' performance.
-This disparity between the evaluation of male and female employees further exacerbates the inequality between their respective compensation and opportunities for promotion. - 10.
-Furthermore, these policies, patterns, and/or practices are no accident.
+- 8. Furthermore, these policies, patterns, and/or practices are no accident.
 Rather, they are part and parcel of an outdated corporate culture.
-Goldman Sachs has intentionally implemented these company-wide policies and practices in order to pay their male employees more money than their female counterparts, and to promote them more frequently. - 11.
-These company-wide policies and practices, while facially neutral, have had an adverse impact on the compensation, promotion, and performance evaluations of female employees as compared to their male counterparts. - 12.
-Accordingly, in addition to bringing this action on their own behalf, Plaintiffs also bring this action on behalf of a class of similarly situated current and former female Associates, Vice Presidents, and Managing Directors employed by Goldman Sachs ("the Class"), in order to end Goldman Sachs' discriminatory policies and/or practices and to make the Class whole.
+Goldman Sachs has intentionally implemented these company-wide policies and practices in order to pay their male employees more money than their female counterparts, and to promote them more frequently. - 9.
+These company-wide policies and practices, while facially neutral, have had an adverse impact on the compensation, promotion, and performance evaluations of female employees as compared to their male counterparts.
+Moreover, because other terms and conditions of employment, such as business opportunities and professional support, are determined by an employee's quartile ranking, Goldman Sachs's discriminatory practices adversely affect women in these arenas as well. - 10.
+Accordingly, in addition to bringing this action on their own behalf, Plaintiffs also bring this action on behalf of a class of similarly situated current and former female Associates and Vice Presidents employed by Goldman Sachs in revenue-generating divisions ("the Class"), in order to end Goldman Sachs's discriminatory policies and/or practices and to make the Class whole.